Updated: Feb 19

 STEP FOUR: Mulch.
-Your garlic will want a warm blanket for the winter, so it’s a good idea to spread wood chips or chopped up leaves on the bed after you’ve planted.
+Your garlic will want a warm blanket for the winter, so it’s a good idea to spread wood chips or chopped up leaves on the bed after you’ve planted (this year I used underbelly wool I got from a friend).
 You can let your cloves get established for a few weeks before mulching, or if you want to get everything done at once (I usually do), you can mulch right away.

 STEP FIVE: Un-mulch.
 When it starts warming up in the spring, you’ll see little green garlic shoots.
 You can pull the mulch back once the nights are past freezing and let your garlic get growing.
 Leave the mulch between the plants to retain moisture and to dissuade weeds.

 STEP SIX: Weed, water, and watch.
 With a heavy mulch between the bulbs, you shouldn’t get too many weeds, but keep an eye out for any and pull or snip them before they get big.
 It it’s particularly dry, give your garlic a good deep watering once a week, but honestly, I rarely water mine regardless of the weather and it’s never been a problem.
 You will want to water consistently (a good soak once a week unless it rains) once you’ve harvested the scapes.